teragrid/asura/specification.rst

    of the validity of the transaction (like checking signatures and account balances), but need not execute in full (like running a smart contract).

-   Tendermint runs CheckTx and DeliverTx concurrently with eachother, though on distinct ABCI connections - the mempool connection and the consensus connection, respectively.
+   teragrid runs CheckTx and DeliverTx concurrently with eachother, though on distinct asura connections - the mempool connection and the consensus connection, respectively.

    The application should maintain a separate state to support CheckTx.
-   This state can be reset to the latest committed state during ``Commit``, where Tendermint ensures the mempool is locked and not sending new ``CheckTx``.
+   This state can be reset to the latest committed state during ``Commit``, where teragrid ensures the mempool is locked and not sending new ``CheckTx``.
    After ``Commit``, the mempool will rerun CheckTx on all remaining transactions, throwing out any that are no longer valid.